 On the 23d, after traveling a few miles, we encamped near Scott's bluffs.
 These are the termination of a high range of land running from south to north.
 They are very near the river, high and abrupt, and what is worthy of notice, there is a pass through the range a short distance back from the river, the width of a common road, with perpendicular sides two or three hundred feet high.
-It appears as though a part of the bluffs had been cut off, and moved a few rods to the north.
-Instead of journeying, the naturalist would desire weeks to examine the interesting scenery of this section of country, and the more minute his examination, the more would he find to gratify his curiosity.
+It appears as though the part forming the bluffs had been cut off, and moved a few rods to the north.
+Instead of journeying, the naturalist would desire weeks to examine the interesting scenery of this section of country, and the more minute his examination the more would his curiosity be gratified.